emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 The default configuration for VPN Gateways is active-standby.
 You can switch this to active-active though and the tunnels share the connections (HA).
 For the highest level of redundancy, have an active-active configuration (so both of your VPN VMs are passing traffic) and have 2 on-prem network connections (so like two routers with PIPs) and have your VMs connection to both on-prem routers.
 Remember, one virtual network gateway has two VMs so it's not like you're making two virtual network gateways.

+Troubleshooting VPN gateways:

+The gateway will generate 5 types of logs:
+- Gateway Diagnostic Log - configuration changes and maintenance events
+- Tunnel Diagnostic Log - tunnel state changes and connect/disconnect events
+- Route Diagnostic Log - route changes (static and BGP)
+- IKE Diagnostic Log - used specifically for IKE control events.
+Useful for troubleshooting IPsec tunnel handshakes (like Phase 1 and Phase 2 with the AES and DH stuff)
+- P2S Diagnostic Log - specifically for point-to-site VPN activity

+To see these logs, go to the Monitor service in Azure.
+Then go to Settings > Diagnostic settings.
+Then look for the resource group your gateway is in and then click on it.

+You can also see the logs in the actual gateway resource itself.
+Go to the gateway and then going to Monitoring > Logs.
+Then, you can run queries from there.
+Now this all looks a bit convoluted but at least you have the option to do this.
+Ask Chat GPT to help you form these queries.

 ## 07.15.2025
 **Today's Topic**
 * AZ-700 - Design, Implement, and Manage a Site-to-Site VPN Connection